 Types of Freelance Writing Jobs for Beginners

-There are writing jobs that pay $5 an hour.
-There are also freelance writers who earn $2,000+ an hour.
+There are many writing jobs that pay $5 an hour, but there are also freelance writers who earn $2,000+ an hour.

 How much you earn depends on the type of value you bring to your client.

-300 Word blog posts that don’t get read are worth $5 an hour.
-A copywriter who writes a winning sales letter can be worth millions.
+300-word blog posts that don’t get read are only worth $5 an hour.
+But a writer who knows how to craft a winning sales message can be worth thousands.

-What’s important is that the writers who deliver the most value make the most money.
+What’s important to understand is that the writers who deliver the most value make the most money.

-That’s why the first step to becoming a freelance writer isn’t going to job boards and blasting your resume; it’s choosing a niche.
+That’s why the first step to becoming a freelance writer isn’t going to job boards and blasting out your resume; it’s choosing a niche.
 The illustration below gives you a sense of the kind of niche you should be looking for.

-Your goal is to choose a niche that has ALL three of these characteristics.
+Your goal is to choose a niche that has all three of the following characteristics:

-- Has a measurable ROI for the client
+- Has a measurable return on investment (ROI) for the client.

 How to Pick a Freelance Writing Niche

-An excellent place to start is to go to Upwork, this is the largest freelance site, and enter the term writer into the search box.
-Next, under experience level select “Expert”.
+An excellent way to start is by going to Upwork (the largest freelancing marketplace) and entering the term “writer” into the search box.
+Next, under experience level, select “Expert.”

-This allows you to search the jobs in which clients look for expertise.
+This allows you to see the jobs in which clients are looking for expertise.

 Next, browse the job titles that interest you.

-Fourth, take some of the keywords from jobs that interest you and re-enter them into the search box.
+Then, take some of the keywords from the jobs that interest you and re-enter them into the job search box.

-For example, when I entered the term “writer’ in the search box, I found the below job description that sounded interesting.
+For example, when I entered the term “writer” in the job search box, I found the job description below.

 After looking over the description, some of the searches I may enter next would be:

-The goal here is not to apply for a job.
-Rather, it’s to get a sense for the types of jobs available in which clients see value in hiring someone with skills.
+The goal here is not to actually apply for a job.
+Rather, it’s to get a sense for the types of jobs available in which clients see value in hiring someone with high-level skills.

 After a dozen or so searches, you should begin to: